 How do you come up with your compositions?A lot of the time it’s based off several different photographs that I took.
 Other times a ton of trial and error and imagination goes into it.
 I’m not afraid to put something on canvas and paint over it or remove it if I don’t like it.

-Do you like oils or acrylics more?I love them and use them both equally.
+Do you like oils or acrylics more?I love them and used to use them both equally.
 Acrylics for their speed and oils for their brightness and blending abilities.
+As I became more comfortable with oils, I eventually transitioned to using only oils a few years ago as my primary medium.

 Do you varnish your paintings?I do, I’ve been a fan of Gamvar gloss varnish by Gamblin.
 I use a mixture of that with some odorless mineral spirits and apply a thin layer using a flat brush onto the canvas.
 Afterwards I’ll use a clean makeup sponge to wipe any excess.